staticpagesjs/twig-writer/README.md

-# Static Pages / Twig Writer
+# Static Pages / Twig File Writer

-Renders page data via twig templates.
+Renders page data via twig templates into files.

 Uses the [Twing](https://www.npmjs.com/package/twing) package under the hood.
 Everything provided by Twing is also exported from this package (for advanced configuration).